$1000 Savings Challenges + Free Printables

 - Save all of your dimes in a two liter soda bottle, which equals approximately $700

 - A year long penny challenge, in which you save one penny on day one, two pennies on day two, etc. You’ll have saved $667.95 at the end of the year.
+Learn more about where to exchange your pennies for cash for free here.

 - Automatically move 10% of every paycheck into savings before you pay any bills